jsmithdefense/jsmithdefense/README.md

 Cybersecurity practitioner with a focus on SOC operations and defensive analysis across endpoint, identity, network, and cloud environments.

-I'm drawn to the **_how_** behind attacks. _What trust boundary failed?
+I'm drawn to the **_how_** behind attacks. **_What trust boundary failed?
 Which identity had too much access?
+What log sources capture this behavior?_**

-What does the telemetry actually prove?_ Always working on ways to identify and close those gaps without breaking things or creating operational friction.
+Always working on ways to identify and close those gaps without breaking things or creating operational friction.

 </div>